WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 The movie ends with a scene that teases a possible 3rd entry, but with the way this sequel is handled, I can't say that I'm that excited.
 The first movie was good on its own, a dumb popcorn movie with gore, a masked killer out for blood, and that should have been enough.
 Chromeskull: Laid To Rest 2, as much as I find its attempts to flesh itself out commendable, didn't feel solid enough in its efforts to earn my approval, but this might just be me since I'm reading a couple of horror junkies out there actually liking this.
 Maybe I'm just a guy who appreciates simplicity, or maybe I'm an idiot.
 Eitherways, Chromeskull?
 You should have been Laid to Rest.
 Period.

 (Because, seriously.
 Bashed.
 Skull.
-Even if you survived that, you're more likely be a vegetable after that.)
+Even if you survived, you're more likely be a vegetable after that.)

 1 male shot offcamera